 Since then, I have never stopped feeling better.

-The excess weight dropped off almost effortlessly.
-The better I felt, the more motivated I was to exercise and work on reducing stress (a big issue for me and my health), and the circle of wellness has continued perpetuating itself.
+I lost 100 pounds over 18 months almost effortlessly.
+The better I felt, the more motivated I was to start walking and practicing yoga regularly, and work on reducing stress (a big issue for me and my health) — and the circle of wellness has continued perpetuating itself.
 It’s not just about what I eat.
 It’s about how I feel and how I live.

 I eat really well, as much as I want of the foods I do eat.
+My diet isn’t really all that limited, and it includes a few treats here and there, like some occasional dairy-free ice cream.
 By rediscovering my cooking skills (thanks, Mom!), I make incredibly yummy food.
 I call it my “new fooditude” and created a Pinterest board where lots of my favorite recipes live.

 But it’s not just about weight loss.
 It’s about how my entire body has responded in positive ways to my lifestyle changes.
 My insomnia is gone.
 I’ve stopped taking hormones, stomach medicine and blood pressure medication.
-I take less insulin than ever.
-All the lab tests that measure my health continue improving dramatically.
+I take less insulin than ever, even though I’ll always need it.
+All the lab tests that measure my health continue improving or holding at a good place.
 I’m happier, too.
 Less stressed out, in part because I know that I am in charge of my health, and I now understand that everything I think manifests in my well-being.

 While working with Heidi, I’ve continued seeing my traditional practitioners.
 One of my doctors said to me recently, “I never imagined I’d ever see a patient transform their health this way.”